Dr Matt O'Shea MBChB, MRCP, FRCPath, DPhil (Oxon), DTM&H

 Biography

 Dr O’Shea received his BSc in Biochemistry from the University of Birmingham in 1996 and then went on to study Medicine there (1997-2003).
-Interested in academic medicine and, in particular, infectious diseases and tropical medicine from an early stage, he undertook an MPhil by Research in Infection at NHRC in San Diego (2000-2001).
+Interested in academic medicine and, in particular, infectious diseases and tropical medicine from an early stage, he undertook an MPhil by research in Infection at the Naval Health Research Center in San Diego, USA (2000-2001).

 After qualifying in Medicine (MBChB, 2003) he undertook clinical rotations in Birmingham and Worcester.
 In 2009 he completed MRCP and subsequently started specialty clinical training in Infectious Diseases in the West Midlands Deanery (Heartlands Hospital).
 Dr O’Shea completed the DTM&H at the Liverpool School of Tropical Medicine and Hygiene (2010) and has undertaken clinical work in resource-poor settings (Malawi, Afghanistan and Sierra Leone).